miuAvlad/Deauth-attack-using-esp8266/README.md

 ### Step 3.
 Building and sending the deauth packet

-After aquirning the MAC addresses of the device and the router i built the deauth packet using the format specified earlier.
+After acquiring the MAC addresses of both the target device and the router, I proceeded to construct the deauthentication (deauth) packet using the previously specified format.
+This packet is essential for executing the deauthentication attack by disrupting the connection between the target device and the router.

-To send the packet i needed to use the function wifi_send_pkt_freedom() which i previously mentioned it does not run on any SDK version provided by the Arduino IDE so to be able to use it i used a version of the sdk provided by spacehuhn [link to resource] (https://wiki.spacehuhn.com/deauther/installation/compiling/)
+To transmit the constructed deauth packet, the function wifi_send_pkt_freedom() was required.
+However, as previously mentioned, this function is not supported by any of the SDK versions provided by the Arduino IDE.
+To overcome this limitation, I utilized an alternative SDK provided by Spacehuhn.
 ```
 void deauth_attack(network retea) {
   uint8_t deauth[26];